 If you are registered severely sight impaired (blind), or if you live in Scotland or Northern Ireland and are unable to perform any work for which eyesight is essential, you can claim the Blind Person's Allowance.

 The Blind Person's Allowance is added to your tax-free Personal Allowance and increases the amount of income you can have each year before you start paying tax.

-The Blind Person's Allowance for the tax year 2014-15 is £2,230.
-There are no age or income restrictions to this allowance.
+The Blind Person's Allowance for the tax year 2016-17 is £2,290, regardless of your age or income.